MrGallo/pygame-framework/README.md

 ## Modification
 You may remove the play, title, and pause screen files to make your own, or simply modify them in place.

+You may also use the `template_view.py` file as a template for your new views.